Vertiv Holdings Co (NYSE:VRT) Shares Sold by Richard W. Paul & Associates LLC

-Richard W. Paul & Associates LLC lessened its stake in shares of Vertiv Holdings Co (NYSE:VRT – Free Report) by 69.7% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 9,342 shares of the company’s stock after selling 21,455 shares during the quarter.
-Richard W. Paul & Associates LLC’s holdings in Vertiv were worth $348,000 at the end of the most recent quarter.
+Richard W. Paul & Associates LLC cut its holdings in shares of Vertiv Holdings Co (NYSE:VRT – Free Report) by 69.7% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 9,342 shares of the company’s stock after selling 21,455 shares during the period.
+Richard W. Paul & Associates LLC’s holdings in Vertiv were worth $348,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently modified their holdings of VRT.
-Vanguard Group Inc. increased its position in shares of Vertiv by 0.6% during the third quarter.
-Vanguard Group Inc. now owns 26,812,702 shares of the company’s stock worth $260,619,000 after acquiring an additional 157,038 shares during the last quarter.
-BlackRock Inc. increased its position in shares of Vertiv by 32.8% during the first quarter.
-BlackRock Inc. now owns 18,988,356 shares of the company’s stock worth $265,836,000 after acquiring an additional 4,693,256 shares during the last quarter.
-Starboard Value LP purchased a new stake in shares of Vertiv during the fourth quarter worth about $230,880,000.
-Clearbridge Investments LLC increased its position in shares of Vertiv by 9.5% during the first quarter.
-Clearbridge Investments LLC now owns 14,099,958 shares of the company’s stock worth $197,399,000 after acquiring an additional 1,226,985 shares during the last quarter.
-Finally, UBS Group AG increased its position in shares of Vertiv by 0.4% during the first quarter.
-UBS Group AG now owns 8,462,646 shares of the company’s stock worth $121,100,000 after acquiring an additional 37,676 shares during the last quarter.
-Institutional investors and hedge funds own 92.37% of the company’s stock.
+Several other hedge funds and other institutional investors have also made changes to their positions in VRT.
+Cambridge Investment Research Advisors Inc. acquired a new stake in Vertiv in the second quarter worth approximately $1,128,000.
+Rhumbline Advisers lifted its position in Vertiv by 11.8% in the second quarter.
+Rhumbline Advisers now owns 374,873 shares of the company’s stock worth $9,286,000 after purchasing an additional 39,420 shares during the period.
+Geode Capital Management LLC increased its holdings in shares of Vertiv by 4.9% in the second quarter.
+Geode Capital Management LLC now owns 4,391,433 shares of the company’s stock valued at $108,776,000 after buying an additional 203,926 shares in the last quarter.
+Robeco Institutional Asset Management B.V. bought a new position in shares of Vertiv in the second quarter valued at $106,000.
+Finally, Numerai GP LLC bought a new position in shares of Vertiv in the first quarter valued at $5,021,000.
+92.37% of the stock is currently owned by institutional investors and hedge funds.

 Vertiv Increases Dividend

-The business also recently announced an annual dividend, which will be paid on Wednesday, December 27th.
-Stockholders of record on Monday, December 11th will be issued a dividend of $0.025 per share.
-The ex-dividend date of this dividend is Friday, December 8th.
-This is a positive change from Vertiv’s previous annual dividend of $0.01.
+The business also recently declared an annual dividend, which will be paid on Wednesday, December 27th.
+Stockholders of record on Monday, December 11th will be paid a $0.025 dividend.
+The ex-dividend date is Friday, December 8th.
+This is an increase from Vertiv’s previous annual dividend of $0.01.
 This represents a dividend yield of 0.1%.
 Vertiv’s dividend payout ratio is 4.62%.

 Vertiv Holdings Co, together with its subsidiaries, designs, manufactures, and services critical digital infrastructure technologies and life cycle services for data centers, communication networks, and commercial and industrial environments in the Americas, the Asia Pacific, Europe, the Middle East, and Africa.